groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

   description: "Some use cases of typical operations using GroupDocs.Editor for .NET"
   items:
     # code sample loop
-    - title: "Replace text in DOCX and save it in various formats"
+    - title: "Replace text in DOCX"
       content: |
         This example shows loading and editing a content of the input DOCX file programmatically by replacing some text content on another.
-After that the modified document content is saved as DOCX, PDF and TXT (plain text).
+After that the modified document content is saved back as a new DOCX document.
-        {{< landing/code title="Edit input DOCX by replacing some text and save it in DOCX, PDF, and TXT">}}
+        {{< landing/code title="Edit input DOCX by replacing some text and save it back to DOCX">}}
         ```csharp {style=abap}

         // Load input document by path and specify load options if necessary